LBNL-UCB-STI/beam/docs/about.rst

 nativeCCH Router (Linux Only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 *Could not gather much information about this one.
-What does CCH stands for?*
+What does CCH stands for?
+It has something to do with network relaxation, reducing the number of iterations needed to settle the network*

 MATSim Events
 ^^^^^^^^^^^^^